Episode 133: Product Review of www.mywbscoach.com

-A few weeks ago, Josh released The WBS Coach.
-This is a down-loadable training seminar that you can go through on your own time.
-Josh put all of his experience and practical advice into this training and you can take a closer look at it by going to www.mywbscoach.com.
+And without taking anything away we are happy to say that we give Josh without hesitation 4.5 out of 5 stars for the WBS Coach.
+Josh created a highly professional and practical training and put all of his experience it.
+Take a closer look at it by going to www.mywbscoach.com.
 If you decide to buy it then The PM Podcast will receive a commission from your purchase which we can use to cover our production cost.

 Earlier this week I spent a couple of days in Florida at the Gartner Group’s Project Portfolio Management and IT Summit.
 We were at the beautiful Gaylord Palms Resort in Orlando.
 Here I had the chance to sit down with Mark Langley who is the PMI’s Chief Operating Officer.